The question of the knowability of God and the belief of his existence are two distinctly different propositions:

 I believe God does not exist, and believe God’s existence is knowable. (atheism + soft agnosticism)

-I believe God does not exist, and do believe God’s existence is unknowable. (atheism + hard agnosticism)
+I believe God does not exist, and believe God’s existence is unknowable. (atheism + hard agnosticism)

-I do not believe God exist, and not asserting as knowledge. (strong atheism)
+I do not believe God exist, and not asserting as knowledge. (weak atheism)

-I do not believe God exist, and do believe God’s existence is unknowable.
-(Weak atheism + hard agnosticism)
+I do not believe God exist, and believe God’s existence is unknowable. (weak atheism + hard agnosticism)